trulience/public/reactjs/trulience-ai/README.md

 cd trulience-ai
 ```

-Add a .env file with the following contents in this folder
+In this folder, add a .env file with the following contents:
 ```
 REACT_APP_TRULIENCE_SDK_URL=https://trulience.com/sdk/trulience.sdk.js
 REACT_APP_TRULIENCE_AVATAR_ID=XXXXXXXXXXXXXXXXXXXX
 REACT_APP_TRULIENCE_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
+Note: You can find your authorisation token under *Account* when logged into [Trulience](https://www.trulience.com).
+Each avatar has its own avatar ID which is available once your avatar has been created.

 Build and run the app using:
 ```